 Getting there: With no public transport options, the only way to get from Marseille to Senanque Abbey is by car.

 If you’re after a quiet escape to the seaside, Cassis is where you’ll want to go.
 One of the more popular day tours from Marseille, this fishing port on the edge of Calanques National Park boasts classic Mediterranean charm.
 Start in the town’s ultra-scenic harbor and walk between its pastel buildings and the many small boats docked along the waterfront.
 Head down to the Plage de la Grande Mer beach for a pleasant spot to sit and relax.
 A more active alternative is to take one of the many local walking trails and make your way to Cap Canaille, a rocky promontory with wonderful views of the sea below.
-Back by the harbor you can feast on some of the excellent local seafood at one of the many seafood restaurants.
+Back by the harbor, you can feast on some of the excellent local seafood at one of the many seafood restaurants.

 6. Frioul Islands

 Who can resist the chance to pop over to another country while in Europe?
 Well, when you’re in the South of France, the small nation of Monaco is the easiest way to make that happen.
 Although known for its casinos and the annual Grand Prix motor race, the principality of Monaco has other attractions that can keep you busy on a day there.
-Visit Monaco City on the “Rock of Monaco” to see the city’s old town and enjoy the sweeping vistas you get from atop its old fortifications.
+Visit Monaco City on the Rock of Monaco to see the city’s old town and enjoy the sweeping vistas you get from atop its old fortifications.
 It’s also here that you can watch the changing of the guard outside the Prince’s Palace of Monaco and see all kinds of sea life at the Musée Océanographique de Monaco.
-Over in Monte Carlo you can see the city’s famed casino complex and other stunning belle-époque buildings like the Salle Garnier opera house.
+In Monte Carlo, you can see the city’s famed casino complex and other stunning belle époque buildings like the Salle Garnier opera house.

 10. Verdon Gorge

-Alongside many historic cities and towns there are some impressive nature-based things to see in France outside of Marseille, like the Verdon Gorge.
-This immense canyon along the Verdon River is the deepest in France and adored for the turquoise color of its water.
+Alongside many historic cities and towns, there are some impressive nature-based things to see in France outside of Marseille, like the Verdon Gorge.
+This immense canyon along the Verdon River is the deepest in France and adored for the turquoise color of its waters.
 There are many different ways to experience the Verdon Gorge, with hiking trails following the canyon, climbing routes that scale its limestone walls, and kayaks available for rent.
 You’ll also find plenty of lookout points around the canyon’s rim, many of which are accessible by both foot and car.
-Of course, while you’re journeying around this region you can easily stop in at the nearby villages.
+Of course, while you’re journeying around this region, you can easily stop in at the nearby villages.
 Some options include the village of Aiguines, known for the pretty Château d’Aiguines, and the village of Moustiers-Sainte-Marie, home to the medieval Notre Dame de Beauvoir Chapel.

-Getting there: Because of its location up in the mountains, the only real way to visit Verdon Gorge from Marseille is to drive yourself there.
+Getting there: Because of its location in the mountains, the only real way to visit Verdon Gorge from Marseille is to drive yourself there.

-Getting there: Regular trains run from Marseille to Nimes and the trip usually takes just over an hour.
+Getting there: Regular trains run from Marseille to Nimes, and the trip usually takes just over an hour.

 Getting there: Getting to Arles from Marseille is easy as there are regular trains that make the trip in less than an hour.
-But if you’d like to see other places nearby as well, you’re best to go with a guided tour.
+However, if you’d like to see other places nearby as well, you’re best to go with a guided tour.